Murder of Mollie Olgin: Arrest and trial

 Laura Strickland was charged with tampering with evidence.
 The charge was dismissed.

-Shortly before trial, George Koumbis, a local gun store owner and the husband of a defense witness, was murdered in his own store in an apparent robbery-gone-wrong.
+Shortly before trial, George Koumbis, a local gun store owner and the husband of a defense witness, Kiriaki "Kiki" Koumbis, was murdered in his own store in an apparent robbery-gone-wrong.
 Corpus Christi police concluded that the robbery was targeted.
+Kiki Koumbis would later testify that she saw Mollie and Kristene as well as Dylan Spellman in Violet Andrews Park in the hours before the murder.

+The day before trial, a friend of Strickland's, Mikhail Chavez, was visited by Portland PD Lieutenant Jon Quade and former detective Aaron Veuleman, who had originally charged Strickland with the murder and had been fired from Portland PD months prior.
+Chavez was on the witness list for the state because of information that he provided in July of 2014, after Strickland's arrest.
+According to a statement by Chavez, Quade and Veuleman told Chavez that Strickland and his attorneys were planning to shift blame to Chavez during trial and claim that he was the true perpetrator.
+In his statement, Chavez claims that he knew that the officers were lying to him because he had been in contact with the defense team and notified Portland PD Chief, Mark Cory, of the visit the same day.

 On September 28, 2016, a San Patricio County jury found David Strickland guilty of capital murder and aggravated sexual assault.
 The prosecution did not seek the death penalty and Strickland was sentenced to life imprisonment.

 New DNA evidence

 In 2018, advances in testing technology allowed for DNA identification of a hair found on Chapa's body.
-The hair was matched to an initial suspect in the crime, Dylan Spellman, who had recently pleaded guilty to his involvement in an armed robbery in Nevada in which he and his cohorts referred to each other by numbers, mirroring the way Mollie and Kristene were referred to as "number one" and "number two" during their assault.
+The hair was matched to an initial suspect in the crime, Dylan Spellman, who had recently pleaded guilty to his involvement in an armed robbery in Nevada in which his cohorts and he referred to each other by numbers, mirroring the way Mollie and Kristene were referred to as "number one" and "number two" during their assault.
 Previously, DNA found on a cigarette butt and energy drink can at the scene both matched to Spellman.
 Spellman had been staying with his father's best friend just down the street from the scene of the crime.
 Eyewitnesses also placed Spellman at Violet Andrews Park both before and after the crime.

 Attorneys for Strickland filed a motion for his conviction to be overturned based on the newfound DNA evidence, which District Attorney Sam Smith dismissed on an updated episode of Dateline.
 The appeal was denied in January 2020.

 Aftermath

 In 2017, Kristene Chapa filed a lawsuit against David Strickland, his father Larry Joe Strickland, and Taft Pharmacy, the family business, seeking $500 million in damages.
 The complaints against Strickland's father and Taft Pharmacy were later dropped from the lawsuit.

+A Change.org petition advocating Strickland's innocence was started by his mother.